jtownson/swakka/readme.md

     1.1. a spray ```JsonFormat``` so that Akka Http can marshall it correctly.

     1.2. a Swakka ```SchemaWriter``` so that Swakka can write a json schema for the case class into the swagger file.
+    Swakka can generate SchemaWriter instances for any case class, although it is not done implicitly and you have to call a function to make it happen (see the example below)

 2. Any headers set in the response (e.g. caching headers)

+This provides a declarative, type-level approach to generating swagger response elements.

 Here is an example: